Steigen Municipality: Churches

-The Church of Norway has three parishes (sokn) within the municipality of Steigen.
+The Church of Norway has three parishes (sokn) within Steigen Municipality.
 It is part of the Salten prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

 The municipality is located along the coast of the Vestfjorden, about 100 km north of the town of Bodø, well inside the Arctic Circle.
 The road to Steigen departs from European route E6 and makes use of the 8 km long Steigentunnelen (see World's longest tunnels).
 Steigen borders Hamarøy Municipality in the north and Sørfold Municipality to the south.
 The Vestfjorden and Lofoten are located west of Steigen.
 The Sagfjorden lies on the north and the Folda fjord in the south.

 The municipality is mainly located on a peninsula dissected by many fjords.
 Steigen also includes several islands.
 The largest island is Engeløya, where there are ancient burial mounds (such as Sigarshaugen) and the world's most northerly naturally occurring Hazel forest in Prestegårdsskogen Nature Reserve.
 The largest glacier is Helldalsisen encircling a 1361 m mountain.
 The island of Engeløya is connected to the mainland by the Engeløy Bridges and just to the north of that lies the uninhabited island of Lundøya.
+The highest point in the municipality is the 1351.15 m tall mountain Helldalisen.

 Steigen has fertile lowlands in between the mountains and the sea.
 There are several archeological sites showing settlements from the Bronze Age, Iron Age, and Viking Age.
 Lakes in the region include Forsanvatnet, Hopvatnet, Makkvatnet, and Straumfjordvatnet.